Staff Profile

 Study in Novel Neuro-muscular Imaging Biomarkers for Motor Outcome in Stroke (SINONIMS)

-I am currently working on the SINONIMS study which aims to utilise neuro-muscular imaging biomarkers to predict lower limb motor outcome following stroke.
-Advanced Magnetic Resonance Imaging (MRI) will be used to assess white matter integrity in the brain, as well as muscle quality in the lower limb.
-The study will examine the impact of sarcopaenia (age related muscle degeneration) and loss of connectivity in the corticospinal tract on motor recovery.
-The goal is to increase the accuracy of prognosis to allow provision of tailored treatments.
+The SINONIMS study aimed to utilise neuro-muscular imaging biomarkers to predict lower limb motor outcome following stroke.
+Advanced Magnetic Resonance Imaging (MRI) was be used to assess white matter integrity in the brain, as well as muscle quality in the lower limb.
+The study examined the impact of sarcopaenia (age related muscle degeneration), myopaenia (disease related muscle degeneration) and loss of connectivity in the corticospinal tract on motor recovery.
+The goal was to increase the accuracy of prognosis to allow provision of tailored treatments.
+Some small correlations were observed.

 Formal Teaching Experience